-Des is closely involved with the Business Continuity Institute, holding the highest level of professional certification as a Fellow of the Institute (Canada’s first FBCI).
-He was recognized for his many contributions to the profession as the 2009 recipient of the National Award of Excellence for Business Continuity presented by the Canadian Centre for Emergency Preparedness.
-In November 2015 he received a Global Achievement Award from the BCI.
+Des O’Callaghan is a well-known Business Continuity Management professional, dividing his time between education and supporting industry associations and events.
+He retired from full-time work in 2010 after devoting 21 years to leading BCM programs in several financial institutions.
+Since then he has been a consultant, teacher and board member for the Business Continuity Institute (BCI).
+He holds the highest level of professional certification as a Fellow of the Institute (Canada’s first FBCI).
+He has been recognized for his many contributions to the profession, receiving the 2009 National Award of Excellence for Business Continuity from the CCEP and a Global Achievement Award from the BCI in 2015.

 LCol Barry Pitcher is a Commanding Officer of a reservist unit based in Halifax, NS.
 He has recently retired at the rank of Inspector with the Royal Canadian Mounted Police after a long and rewarding career.
 His previous experience as a police tactical and critical incident commander easily transcended to the military environment when COVID-19 hit in early 2020.
 As a reservist officer, LCol Barry Pitcher was called upon to take on the role of operations advisor for the Land Component Command under Joint Task Force Atlantic.
 He shares a number of key emergency planning tips and highlights the importance that our reservists bring to all Canadians in times of need.